In the past, when you wanted to build a web app or tool, coding skills were a necessity.

 So I started to think about what a minimum viable version might look like, with just one use case and no filters/categories yet.

-And here it is: a marketplace for prefab backyard offices.
+And here it is: a collection of prefab backyard offices.

 I published the website last week and I haven't run any promotions yet aside from replying to a few tweets.

 My plan now is to test the feedback and start playing with 1-2 of the easiest business models (I wrote down 12 in total).
-Then I’ll add more houses based on their use case (cabins, vacation rentals, etc.) and filters (shipping to [state], bathroom included, etc.).
+Then I’ll add more houses based on their use case (modern cabins, vacation rentals, etc.) and filters (shipping to [state], bathroom included, etc.).

 Interested how is this project going to evolve?